 A. NO – the IRS forbids reimbursement for commuting mileage.

 Q. Does presbytery have a clergy compensation policy?

 A. Yes, changes are posted every year based on the approved formulas in the policy, typically at the June Presbytery meeting.
 It can be found HERE.

 Q. Our pastor has asked our Treasurer about a “voluntary withholding agreement” ; what is this?

 A. Clergy are not subject to withholding of federal or state taxes; instead most make quarterly estimated tax payments.
 But the IRS allows for a “voluntary withholding agreement” by which the Treasurer withholds federal and/or state taxes as the pastor directs.
-NOTE: withholding for Social Security (FICA/SECA) from pastors compensation is never allowed, although clergy can request via a W-4 that an additional amount of income tax be withheld to cover their estimated SECA tax.
+NOTE: withholding for self-employment taxes (SECA) from pastors’ compensation is never allowed, although clergy can request via a W-4 that an additional amount of income tax be withheld to cover their estimated SECA tax.

 Office Questions and Answers

 Q. How do I reach a Staff member at NCP?